Salmon tacos with a spiced coffee rub

 Salmon tacos with a spicy coffee rub recipe

-Cinco de Mayo is sadly not a day we celebrate here in South Africa but I really wish we did.
+Cinco de Mayo is sadly not a day we celebrate here in South Africa, but I really wish we did.
 I adore Mexican cuisine and flavours.
-So I acknowledge the day here on Drizzle and Dip and share this delicious recipe for salmon tacos with a spiced coffee rub was one I developed recently for a Crush Online Magazine article.
+So I acknowledge the day here on Drizzle and Dip, and share this delicious recipe for salmon tacos with a spiced coffee rub, which was one I developed recently for a Crush Online Magazine article.

 Fish tacos are amongst my best and the combination of coffee and spices on grilled salmon is surprisingly delicious.
 To avoid the fish sticking on the grill, I suggest cooking it under an overhead grill (broiler) or oven roasting it in a very hot oven (200 C).
 You could also try barbecuing it on a wooden plank.